dilidede/DesignExMachina/docs/sec2.md

 <iframe src="https://editor.p5js.org/dide_dd/sketches/4D2lw573N" width="800" height="400" frameborder="0"></iframe>

 How can position be equal to itself plus one?
 As we saw in the last section, "position" is a variable that holds a value and writing `position = position + 1` is a way to update that value.
 Therefore, if initially position equals to 20, after the operation it will equal to "20 + 1".
-This is very useful in programming, especially in loops, just as we will see now.
+Since, as we've seen, the `draw()` function reruns at every frame, the circle will be redrawn at its new position every frame, therefore creating our simple animation.
+This increase operation is very useful in programming, especially in loops, just as we will see now.

 ## Loops